ajmal017/marketTrader/README.md

 Invested at 16.149999618530273.
 Predicitons: [16.227193222959606, 0.10606553337202489, 16.21];
 Sold at 16.190000534057617.
 Predicitons: [16.168246129109814, -0.010846449537337132, 16.17];
 ```
-*Note: In the predicitons list, the first number is the predicted next open, percent change, and the last value is the previous closing price.*
+*Note: In the predictions list, the first number is the predicted next open, percent change, and the last value is the previous closing price.*

 So far, the model and calculations are doing reasonably well; they are turning a profit and are doing okay at predicting trends.
 I'll keep you posted.